Well, your first questions may be:

 A Contracting Officer (CO or KO) is a person who can bind the Federal Government of the United States to a contract that is greater than the Micro-Purchase threshold.
 This is limited to the scope of authority delegated to the Contracting Officer by the head of the agency.

-The Contracting Officer is a separate decision maker within the Federal sales process.
+The Contracting Officer is a separate decision-maker within the Federal sales process.
 It may be one of the most important as well.
-The Federal reseller you choose for any particular opportunity should have a very good relationship with the KO that is processing the requirement through procurement.
-If a reseller does not have a good relationship with the KO, then you may want to reconsider your choice.
+The Federal reseller you choose for any particular opportunity should have a very good relationship with the KO processing the requirement through procurement.
+If a reseller does not have a good relationship with the KO, you may want to reconsider your choice.
 One of the key purposes of the Federal reseller you choose is to get this opportunity closed.
-If they do not know the Contracting Officer, then when difficulties arise in the process, they won’t know who to speak to and/or they won’t have the relationship necessary to affect changes required to close the opportunity in your favor.
-I am reminded that a Contracting Officer will not specify my product to purchase, but can absolutely affect the outcome in closing the opportunity.
+Suppose they do not know the Contracting Officer.
+In that case, when difficulties arise in the process, they won’t know whom to speak to or have the relationship necessary to affect changes required to close the opportunity in your favor.
+I am reminded that a Contracting Officer will not specify my product to purchase, but it can absolutely affect the outcome in closing the opportunity.

 More important factors to know about the Contracting Officer: